 Changes in purpose( from 15.3): ToThe purpose is to provide a standard for low complexity, low cost, low power consumption, (comparable to the goals of 802.15.1) and high data rate wireless connectivity among deviceswithin or entering the Personal Operating Space (POS).
 TheData datarates rate will be high enough, 20 Mbps or more, to satisfy a set of consumer multimedia industry needs, forand WPANto communications.support Theemerging projectwireless willswitched alsopoint-to-point addressapplications thein Qualitydata ofcenters, Servicewireless capabilitiesbackhaul/fronthaul requiredintra-device tocommunication supportand multimediakiosk data typesdownloading.

 5.5 Need for the Project: In data centers wireless links will make frequent reconfiguration easier and more cost-effective.
 In the case of backhaul and fronthaul, wireless solutions will reduce costs for the case when installing a fiber network is not cost-effective.
-In the cases of kiosk-downloading and intra-device communication, a guaranteed minimum data rate is required.
-No wireless standard fulfilling these requirements exists today.
+In the cases of close-proximity kiosk-downloading and intra-device communication, a minimum data rate achievable with high probability, is required, , which should be possible because of the operation in a controlled environment..
+No wireless standard with all these properties within the whole range of targeted data rates from 1 to 100 Gbps suitable for operation in a switched point-to-point-configurationexists today.

-5.6 Stakeholders for the Standard: Chip vendors, radio frequency (RF) and optical component manufacturers, equipment manufacturers, enterprise infrastructure providers and wireless operators.
+5.6 Stakeholders for the Standard: Chip vendors, server vendors, radio frequency (RF) and optical component manufacturers, equipment manufacturers, enterprise infrastructure providers and wireless operators.

 Intellectual Property